enter-at/python-aws-lambda-handlers/docs/examples.md

     return event['body']
 ```

-Using jsonschema to validate a the input of a User model.
+Using jsonschema to validate a User model as input.

 ```python
 from typing import Dict, Any